minimap-xl/RTOS_Book/case_studies/gateway/README.md

 This is a simple CAN/UDP gateway for an ESP32 development board.
-It is discussed in detail as a case study in the book *"Real-Time Embedded Systems—Open-Source Operating Systems Perspective"*, by Ivan Cibrario Bertolotti and Gabriele Manduchi, 2nd Edition, CRC Press, Taylor & Francis Group, 2025.
+It is discussed in detail as a case study in the book *"Real-Time Embedded Systems, Open-Source Operating Systems Perspective"*, by Ivan Cibrario Bertolotti and Gabriele Manduchi, 2nd Edition, CRC Press, Taylor & Francis Group, 2025.